Next president of NHK vows to create programs people can trust | The Japan Times

 In recent cronyism allegations, Abe has been under fire for inviting many of his supporters to state-funded annual cherry blossom-viewing parties hosted by the prime minister.

 Maeda will succeed Ueda, 70, whose term of office is scheduled to expire on Jan.
-24. Maeda is expected to serve his three-year term as NHK president from Jan.
+24. Maeda is expected to serve a three-year term as NHK president from Jan.
 25.